microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 For more information, see [Guest access in Microsoft Teams](https://docs.microsoft.com/en-us/MicrosoftTeams/guest-access)

 **NOTE:** Guest access is an organization-wide setting in Microsoft Teams.
-Therefore, in most organizations, enabling Guest acccess is typically managed by someone in the IT department who is **NOT** you.
+Therefore, in most organizations, enabling Guest access is typically managed by someone in the IT department who is **NOT** you.
 If it is not enabled in your organization, you might want to consider using the external organization's tenant as described in the next section.

 #### Reverse Guest Access